 - Ethical way of fulfilling obligations

-- Decrease in the growth rate on the nation if tax collection is too low
+- Reduces nation’s growth rate on the nation

-This has been a guide to what is Tax Avoidance and its definition.
-Here we discuss components of tax avoidance and its examples in individuals/business, advantages & disadvantages.
+This article is a guide to what is Tax Avoidance & its meaning.
+Here we explain its methods along with the pros, cons, examples & comparisons with tax evasion.
 You can learn more about accounting from the following articles –